Discover Your Favorite Craft Beers at These Local Outposts

 Los Molinos Beer

-Sure, San Clemente has kind of cemented itself in the OC hall of fame as a surferās paradise, but little did you know, itās also a hops haven.
-Semi-new to the scene, Los Molinos Beer offers a distinctive taste of local craft brewing culture, rooted in the community’s laid-back coastal vibes.
-Established with a passion for quality and creativity, this brewery embraces a diverse range of beer styles, from crisp lagers to robust ales, each crafted with meticulous attention to detail.
-Their taproom provides a relaxed setting where patrons can savor freshly brewed beers and connect with friends and neighbors.
-Hot food and cold beers is their motto so you bet they have some great entrees to pair with your ales.
+San Clemente has cemented itself as a surferās paradise, but did you know itās also a hops haven?
+Los Molinos Beer offers a taste of local craft brewing culture, rooted in the community’s laid-back coastal vibes.
+This brewery embraces a range of beer styles, from crisp lagers to robust ales, each crafted with attention to detail.
+Their taproom provides a relaxed setting where patrons can savor freshly brewed beers and connect with friends.
+Cold beer and hot food is their motto, so you bet they have great entrees to pair with your ales.
 Beer and a banh mi?
 You got it!
 Carnitas sandwich and a Kƶlsch?
 On the double!
 Aguacate toast and an IPA?
 A match made in heaven.
+Itās where good vibes, great food and even better beer come together.

 Location: San Clemente